HudsonValleyFriends/Hudson-Valley-Friends/index.md

 list_title:
 ---

-# Welcome to the Jekyll-based Website Template!
+# Welcome to SCHH Hudson valley Friends!

 This is a Jekyll template is designed to help you quickly launch a Jekyll-powered blog hosted with GitHub Pages.
 Whether you’re new to Jekyll or looking for just a solid starting point, this template provides a simple and flexible foundation.
 It includes sample posts, built-in tagging for easy content filtering, and a simple layout that you can customize to fit your needs.